thorGabe123/MLOps/reports/README.md

 >
 > Answer:

-We implemented 4 tests.
-We are testing that data can be loaded, that a model be initialized, that a model can be tested and that the model can make predictions.
+In our testing framework, we have designed and implemented four key tests to ensure the robust functionality of our system.
+The first test  testing that data can be loaded successful.Subsequently, we verify the proper initialization of the model.
+The third test focuses on assessing the model's performance during testing, while the fourth examines its predictive capabilities.

 ### Question 8